The Best Turntables for Home Theater and Hi-Fi (2026)

 What you get at each price point

 Turntable pricing has clearer tiers than most home-theater gear, partly because the parts are mechanical and the cost-per-improvement is visible.
+Across Pro-Ject and Rega our catalog runs from $349 to nearly $15,000.

-$0–$250The danger zone, mostly
+$0–$300The danger zone, mostly

-$300–$600Your first real turntable
+$349–$600Your first real turntable

-$2,000+The audiophile lane
+$1,900+The audiophile lane

-Rega Planar 6 ($1,925), Pro-Ject X2 ($1,699), Music Hall MMF-7.3, all the way up to the Rega Naia at $12,995.
-We do not cover this tier in depth because the buyer at this price point has already auditioned three decks and read forty AVS Forum threads.
-If you are here you do not need our recommendation.
+Rega Planar 6 ($1,925), Pro-Ject X2 ($1,699), the Rega Planar 8 ($4,145), all the way up to the Rega Naia at $12,995 and Pro-Ject's Signature 12 at $14,999.
+We do cover the Planar 6 below because it is the sane on-ramp to this tier.
+Above it, the buyer has usually already auditioned three decks and read forty forum threads and does not need our recommendation.

 Best OverallScore: 0/100

-The Rega Planar 10 earns our top pick in this category at $6,345.
+The Pro-Ject Debut PRO B White Edition earns our top pick in this category at $1,099.

 The Debut PRO B White Edition is the white-finish variant of the Debut PRO B, with the same aluminum-sandwich plinth, S-shape carbon-aluminum tonearm, and Pick It PRO MM cartridge as the standard model.
 Performance is identical; the buy reason is the room aesthetic.
 Pro-Ject's pattern of finish-variant SKUs at the flagship Debut tier matches the pattern at the Debut entry, T1, and X-line tiers across the catalog.